benhowell/benhowell.github.com/_posts/2014-05-24-java-scripting-plugin-framework.md

 tagline: "guide"
 category: guide
 tags: [java, python, jsr-223, plugin, framework, architecture, beginner, example, tutorial, guide]
+related: [Scripted user interfaces with Nashorn and JavaFX, Multithreaded Javascript using Nashorn]
 article_img: bootstrap/img/plugin_250.jpg
 article_img_title: Yes, it has a hairy lead by Anonymous
 article_img_alt: "An image depicting a plugin framework by means of an Australian styled power point and plug"